GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/6-exercise-setup-typescript-project.md

-In this exercise, you’ll create a new TypeScript project.
+In this exercise, you'll create a new TypeScript project.
 You'll then confirm that your development environment is set up correctly by running the compiler and verifying that the JavaScript file is generated.

 ## Step 1: Set up a new TypeScript project in VS Code

 Create a new project workspace in VS Code and initialize the project.

 1. Open VS Code.
-1. On the Welcome screen, select **Add workspace folder**.
+2. On the Welcome screen, select **Add workspace folder**.

    ![Visual Studio Code Welcome screen with the Add workspace folder highlighted.](../media/m01_vscode_1.jpg)

 3. Create a new project folder and then select **Add**.
-1. Select the **Explorer** icon.
+4. Select the **Explorer** icon.

    ![Visual Studio Code with the Explorer icon highlighted.](../media/m01_vscode_2.jpg)